United States: Free shipping on orders over $49

 Overview

 When comparing the Gateron Jupiter Red linear switch to the Outemu Silent Yellow Jade tactile switch, it becomes clear that each switch offers unique features that cater to different preferences.
 The Jupiter Reds stand out for their smooth and consistent keystrokes, making them ideal for those seeking a medium-heavy actuation with a seamless typing experience.
-On the other hand, the Silent Yellow Jade switches provide a quiet and tactile typing experience, complete with a satisfying "thocky" sound and a punchy tactile bump.
-Each switch is categorized differently - the Jupiter Reds as ['Polished', 'Creamy', 'Silky', 'Mild', 'Neutral'], and the Silent Yellow Jade with an unspecified category.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+On the other hand, the Silent Yellow Jade switches provide a quiet and tactile typing experience, complete with a satisfying thocky sound and a punchy tactile bump.
+Each switch is categorized differently - the Jupiter Reds as polished, creamy, silky, mild, and neutral, while the Silent Yellow Jade is not associated with a specific category.
+However, let's dive a bit deeper beyond generalities so you can best decide on the right switch for you.

 By the numbers